Pioneers of Future Medical Research

 Prof. Matthias Tschöp, CEO of Helmholtz Munich and Founding Director of Pioneer Campus

-The Pioneer Campus has long since proven its function as a springboard for the most talented scientists: The majority of researchers are extremely successful in attracting internationally competitive third-party funding, such as ERC grants.
-In addition, three first-generation Pioneers have already been appointed to professorships both in Germany and abroad.
-In addition, there are not only concrete ideas but also initial funding for spin-offs of technologies developed at the Pioneer Campus.
+The Pioneer Campus has established itself as a springboard for talented scientists.
+Many researchers have successfully secured internationally competitive funding, such as ERC grants, and three members of the first generation have already been appointed to professorships in Germany and abroad.
+In addition, technologies developed at the campus have led to concrete spin-off ideas that are already receiving initial funding.

-The Pioneer Campus thus brings together what future science and innovation need most: the chance to work in a concentrated manner - and an environment of support and encouragement.
-A start-up atmosphere will be cultivated here with low hierarchies and open doors.
-And, especially important for medical research: with short distances between offices and laboratories.
-"It feels like walking over from the living area to an experimental kitchen," says Thomas Schwarz-Romond and smiles.
+The Pioneer Campus combines two key elements for future science and innovation: focused working conditions and an environment of support and collaboration.
+A start-up atmosphere with flat hierarchies and open doors is being fostered.
+Particularly relevant for medical research, offices and laboratories are located only a short distance apart.
+"It feels like walking over from the living area to an experimental kitchen," says Thomas Schwarz-Romond.

 Episode 1: “Obesity is a brain disease.”